Tutorial for Blocks¶

 print(str(flag_ref))

-layout with different units, the scaling factor between these units
+When adding a block reference to a layout with different units, the scaling

-should be applied as scaling attributes (xscale
+factor between these units should be applied as scaling attributes

-has to
+has to be 0.01.

-An attribute (Attrib
+A block attribute (Attrib

-) is a text annotation attached to
+) is a text annotation

-a block reference with an associated tag.
-Attributes are often used to add
+attached to a block reference with an associated tag.

-information to blocks which can be evaluated and exported by CAD programs.
+Attributes are often used to add information to blocks which can be evaluated

 Using Attribute Definitions¶

 method to the block reference.
+This method has the advantage that all attributes

-block base point with the same rotation and scaling as the block, but has the
+are placed relative to the block base point with the same rotation and scaling

-disadvantage that non uniform scaling is not handled very well.
+as the block reference, but non-uniform scaling is not handled very well.

-by wrapping the block reference and its attributes into an anonymous block and
+non-uniform scaling better by wrapping the block reference and its attributes

-let the CAD application do the transformation work which will create correct
+into an anonymous block and let the CAD application do the transformation work.

-disadvantage of a more complex evaluation of attached attributes
+This method has the disadvantage of a more complex evaluation of attached

-Using attribute definitions (Attdef
+Using attribute definitions (AttDef

 # Define some attributes for the block 'FLAG', placed relative